elchinatalpf/E-commerce-Back-End-ORM/README.md

   }
    ```
 ## Usage
-clone the repository or download the zip file.
+Clone the repository or download the zip file.
 Once you are in the right directory on your CLI, run the 'npm install' command to install the dependencies.
-Then, log in in your mysql account with 'mysql -u root -p', run 'source db/schema.sql;' and quit/exit out.
+Then, log into your MySQL account with 'mysql -u root -p', run 'source db/schema.sql;', and quit/exit.
 Then, run the command 'node seeds/index.js' to seed the database.
-Only then, run the command 'npm run start'.
+Finally, run the command 'npm run start'.
 ***
 If you want to practice, debug or just break the code, you can use the command 'nodemon run' which runs the nodemon that updates the server as you work on it.
 This is, as long as the code is not broken.
 ***